-Members of staff will routinely be at the gates and on the playgrounds to support children and responsible people.
-Occasionally staff may be away from the gate to managing an arising incident such as dangerous parking near the crossing.
+A member of staff will routinely be at the gate.
+Occasionally they may be away from the gate to managing an arising incident such as dangerous parking near the crossing.
 If you have any questions staff will be happy to help.
-To start the day on a positive welcoming basis staff will greet all visitors - good morning, hi, etc. Please encourage your child to respond, this is part of maturing and acting confidently.
+To start the day on a positive welcoming basis staff will greet all visitors - good morning, HI etc. Please encourage your child to respond, this is part of maturing and acting confidently.

-On arrival Children go to their allocated playground (Year 4 front playground, Year 5/6 to the east playground near the Y5/6 building) and remain there until the whistle is blown (three blasts).
+On arrival Children go to their allocated playground and remain there until the whistle is blown (one long blast).
 Children must stand still and stand silent - watching the class cards that will be held aloft by the adult.
 When, and not before, the child's class card is held up, children walk calmly and quietly to their classrooms.
 We do not practice lining up before entering as this is an inefficient use of time

-Parents that have come onto the school site may leave by any exit (including through the Chesswood road car park - when supervised by staff members).
+Parents that have come onto the school site may leave by the entrance to entered or through the Chesswood road car park - when supervised by staff members.
+Children and families MUST NOT attempt to enter through the Chesswood road car park at any time.